mskilic/SexDetermineOar/README.md

 No additional installation is required beyond R and Samtools.

 ## Compatibility
-Reference Genomes: SexDetermineOar.R supports samples aligned using both chromosome-level and complete genome-level reference genomes.
+Reference Genomes: SexDetermineOar.R is compatible with samples aligned to either the Oar_v3.1 or Oar_v4.0 reference genomes.

 ## Usage
 This script processes genomic data in BAM or Samtools idxstats format to determine the sex of the sheep based on the Rx value.